 Parents often worry about when to take their child to the doctor.
 Co-pays can add up quickly when you have sick kids.
-Pediatricians Alan Brown, M.D., and Bird Gilmartin, M.D., offer their advice for kids with fevers.
+Pediatricians Alan Brown, M.D. offers his advice for kids with fevers.

 Seeing a temperature on the thermometer makes any parent worry.
 Fevers can be scary, but it is actually a positive sign that your child’s immune system is turned on and working to overcome the infection.
 The number on the thermometer is important; however, how your child behaves with the fever is much more important.

 If they are still playful and eating/drinking, the fever is less concerning.
 Pay close attention to your child’s respiratory symptoms, such as fast or labored breathing.
 That is a sign of a more serious illness.

 For newborns (younger than 2 months), any fever over 100.4 F should be evaluated by a doctor.
 In addition, fevers are concerning if your child is lethargic, has a fever that is not responsive to medication, or has a fever over 101F for longer than 5 days.

 Some parents worry that a high fever will cause brain damage, but in reality fevers do not cause brain damage when the body is fighting an infection.